 Quick Fact: OPALCO Tidal Energy Pilot Project

-Proprietary Technology: Orbital Marine Floating Tidal Turbine
+THE TECH: Orbital Marine Floating Tidal Turbine

 The Orbital Marine Power O2 floating tidal turbine has a 242- foot hull with suspended rotors underneath that can be raised for on-site service.
 The turbine is anchored to the seafloor with mooring lines (See image to right).
 Floating approximately 5 feet above the waterline and 7.5 feet below, the unit houses two turbines with a combined output of ~2 MW.
 The device is 197 feet wide including the span of the blades when raised above water.
-This technology has been deployed for 11 months in the Orkney Islands, Scotland for operational and demonstrational purposes.
+This technology has been deployed since 2021 in the Orkney Islands, Scotland for operational and demonstrational purposes.
 It is the third grid connected device that Orbital has installed.
 Projects like this turbine would be built and sourced in the USA.

 In 2018 OPALCO began investigations of multiple tidal device types and deployment logistics in the San Juan Islands.
 OPALCO found the floating turbine technology to have the most promise considering the service ability, marine traffic and environmental parameters.